43 Key Seconds To Educate & Reinforce Safe Driving Behavior

 - Finally, click your seatbelt.
 It’s the law and could save your life!

-A Symbol to End Distracted Driving
+A Symbol to End Distracted, Impaired and Unsafe Driving

 The Lutzie 43 Foundation’s vision goes beyond awareness—it’s about creating a nationwide movement for safer roads.
 Through the 43 Key Seconds initiative, the foundation’s board members have a goal to make the physical 43 Key the nationally recognized symbol to end distracted and impaired driving.
 Just as the pink ribbon represents breast cancer awareness, the 43 Key is a tangible reminder to take 43 seconds before driving to ensure you’re prepared to make smart, safe choices behind the wheel.
 By carrying the key in your vehicle, you’re not just making a personal commitment, you’re joining a growing community dedicated to driving change and saving lives.